kalngyk/calibur/README.md

    - calibur is the main program.
    - calibur-lite is a lighter version of calibur which reports only the best decoy.

-   <font color="#556289">If you are running MS Windows, you should have installed MS Visual Studio Community.
+   If you are running MS Windows, you should have installed MS Visual Studio Community.
    Open the Developer Command Prompt at the directory where the file Makefile.win is, type `nmake /F Makefile.win`.
-   This will build the program calibur.exe.</font>
+   This will build the program calibur.exe.

    That's all!